 Usually, this game is played on 6X6 squares but you can make a big square for your kid’s birthday party.

 The square is marked with dots, which look something like this when done.

 Now each player takes turns to join any two dots horizontally or vertically.
 Remember that you can not draw a line diagonally.

 When someone completes a box, he marks it with his initial and gets a bonus turn.

 When all the dots are joined and no room is left for any more boxes, the number of boxes is counted and the player with the most number of boxes wins.

 Dots and Boxes is one of those pen and paper games that are a sure way to have fun at any party.
 Since this game is already very popular among the children, they would love to play a giant version of this game with all of their friends altogether.

 3. Dots, Boxes, and Dice.

 The next game in our pen and paper games category is a variation of dots and boxes.
 As in the name, along with dots and boxes, there is also a dice.

 You mark the page just like the dots and boxes, now instead of randomly joining lines, players roll a dice two times and mark a grid of the size.
-For example, if the dice rolls give 2 and 4, so player can mark a grid of size 2X4 anywhere on the page and put his initials in it.
-Second player than rolls the dice and so on.
+For example, if the dice rolls give 2 and 4, the player can mark a grid of size 2X4 anywhere on the page and put his initials in it.
+The second player then rolls the dice and so on.